Johnson-a-hash/quantium-virtual-program/README.md

-# InsideSherpa x Quantium Data Analytics Virtual Experience Program
+# Quantium Data Analytics Virtual Experience Program

 This repo contains my workbook for both task 1 and task 2 of the Quantium Data Analytics Virtual Experience Program.
 The program can be found [here](https://www.insidesherpa.com/virtual-internships/prototype/NkaC7knWtjSbi6aYv/Data-Analytics).
 It is based on a case study about a particular retail store and more specifically, the chips item cateogory within this retail store.